UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - **Workload analysis.** Current usage for licence types, deployment quantities, VM and vRAM allocations are identified and assessed.
 Recommendations are made to tune as necessary and the outcome is then used to baseline future estimated consumption.

 - **Usage Meter.** Deployment and setup, and, if sufficiently in advance, data is used to validate estimated consumption.
 Automated emails are configured for reporting consumption to UKCloud.
-Horizon currently requires manual reporting.

 - **VCPP licence keys.** New licence keys are applied to all VMware products covered under VLS.
 UKCloud will provide the licence keys at the correct operating software level for the existing environment.